DevelopWithAyush/fileuploadtoaws/README.md

 # AWS S3 Universal File Uploader

 A Node.js-based file upload service that replaces Cloudinary-based file uploads with AWS S3 storage.
-This service handles various file types (images, videos, documents, etc.) and organizes them in appropriate folders.
+This service handles image file uploads and stores them securely in S3.

 ## Features

-- Upload single or multiple files
+- Upload single image files
-- Support for various file types (images, videos, documents, etc.)
-- Automatic categorization of files into folders based on MIME type
+- Automatic organization of images in appropriate folders
 - Returns a consistent response format with public IDs and URLs
 - Easy to integrate with existing applications
 - Uses ES Modules for modern JavaScript syntax
 - Interactive API documentation with Swagger UI
-- Support for multiple file fields in a single request

 ## Folder Structure

 ```
 uploads/
   ├── images/   # For image files (image/*)
-  ├── videos/   # For video files (video/*)
+  ├── videos/   # For video files (video/*) - supported by the utility, not exposed in API
-  ├── documents/# For document files (PDF, Word, Excel, etc.)
+  ├── documents/# For document files (PDF, Word, Excel, etc.) - supported by the utility, not exposed in API
-  └── others/   # For all other file types
+  └── others/   # For all other file types - supported by the utility, not exposed in API
 ```

 ## Installation